-There is water all over this track with seven holes featuring water.
-These players will also have to deal with 90 bunkers throughout the course.
+There is water all over this track and when there is no water, these players have to deal with bunkers all around the fairways and greens.
 We need to target players who keep the ball on the fairways and greens which means ball strikers (strokes gained: tee-to-green; SG:TG).
 There is no scrambling from the water.
-You can score on the Stadium Course but there is a lot of ways to damage your weekend.
-These players will not be able to bomb the ball because of all the forced lay-ups.
-This is the course where the final two rounds will be played.
+This is the course where the final round will be played.

 NICKLAUS TOURNAMENT AT PGA WEST: 7,159 yards / Par 72

 This is another course that favors ball strikers.
 It features a mix of narrow and wide fairways and gives the players a lot of risk/reward situations involving water.
 Iron play is vital on this course which means we need players with consistent ball striking ability.
 Also, we want players who have good sand game as there are bunkers all over the place.
 Most Nicklaus courses reward players who can avoid the hazards and give these players a chance to go low.

 LA QUINTA COUNTRY CLUB: 7,060 / Par 72